ACA makes provisions for preventing cavities, gum disease

 One of these is Section 4102, a portion of the ACA so overlooked that Kaiser Health News included it in its list of "10 Things You Didn't Know Were In The Affordable Care Act."

 What is Section 4102?
 Well, it's the slice of the ACA that aims to reduce the prevalence of gum disease and cavities.

 The text of this section states that the Secretary of the Department of Health and Human Services (HHS) will "establish a five-year national, public education campaign...that is focused on oral healthcare prevention and education, including prevention of oral disease such as early-childhood and other caries, periodontal disease and oral cancer."

 Sec.
 4012 also mandates that the HHS will "utilize science-based strategies to convey oral health prevention messages that include, but are not limited to, community water fluoridation and dental sealants."

 So what does this mean?
 Among other things, the federal government will soon start a public education campaign that will stress how terrible tooth decay and gum disease are, while explaining how easy it can be to prevent these conditions.

 How to maintain a healthy mouth

-Using a specialty tongue scraper can eliminate more microbes and dead cells, while a periotherapy rinse neutralizes the microorganisms that infect the gums.
+Using a specialty tongue scraper can target more microbes and dead cells, while a periotherapy rinse neutralizes the microorganisms that hunker down around the gums.

 Finally, oral care probiotics can replace odor-causing bacteria with other, less harmful strains, changing your oral ecosystem for the better and making it harder for cavity-causing critters to reinvade your mouth.